illuminati1618/YashParikhCSSE1/_posts/2023-12-14-HTMLWireframe.md

 <div>
     <p> This is a paragraph.
-It is made by a tag.
+It is made by a p tag.
         <button>If you click this nothing will happen!
 This button is made by a button tag</button>
     </p>
 </div>